Appointment of the Chief Executive Officer

 Terms of appointment

-• Annual leave is upwards of 25 days.
+• Annual leave is upwards of 27 days (In line with NHS Agenda For Change)

-• Pension: CityCare staff can access a generous pension contribution of 20.8% from the NHS making the total contribution over 25%.
+• Pension – CityCare colleagues can access a generous pension contribution of 20.8% from the NHS making the total contribution more than 25%.

-• Staff discounts: there are discounts at local gyms, shops, NCP car parks, NCT buses, mobile phone offers and more.
+• Staff discounts – there are discounts at local gyms, shops, NCP car parks, Nottingham City Transport buses, mobile phone offers and more

-• Health & Wellbeing: CityCare staff can access rapid referral to physiotherapy and mental health support, COPE Employee Health Hub, Cycle to Work scheme and flu vaccinations.
+• Health and wellbeing – CityCare colleagues can access rapid referral to physiotherapy and mental health support, the COPE Employee Health Hub, a cycle-to-work scheme and flu vaccinations

 How to apply